Why Policy Gradient Algorithms Work for Undiscounted Total-Reward MDPs: Troubles with undiscounted total-reward MDPs

 \section{Troubles with undiscounted total-reward MDPs}

 In this section, we point out two pathologies that can arise in total-reward MDPs that do not arise in the discounted setup.

-\begin{pathology} The value function $V^\pi$ may be a discontinuous function of $\pi$, even when $|\mathcal{S}|$ and $|\mathcal{A}|$ are finite and $V^\pi$ is finite. \end{pathology}
+\begin{pathology} The value function $V^\pi$ may be a discontinuous function of $\pi\mathrel \in \Pi$, even when $|\mathcal{S}|$ and $|\mathcal{A}|$ are finite and $V^\pi$ is finite. \end{pathology}

 In the example of Figure~\ref{fig:example}, the optimal action at state $s_1$ is to remain at $s_1$.
 Under the optimal policy, taking this optimal action, we have $V^\star(s_1)=0$, but any policy assigning a non-zero probability to the other action, transitioning to $s_3$, yields $V^{\pi}(s_1)=-1$.
-This example illustrates that the value function can be discontinuous in $\pi$, and a policy gradient method cannot be expected to succeed in the presence of such discontinuities.
+This example illustrates that the value function can be discontinuous in $\pi$, and a policy gradient method cannot be expected to succeed in the presence of such discontinuities, while the discounted-reward setup guarantees differentiability of the value function.
 We provide the framework to address this pathology in Section~\ref{sec:recurrent_transeint}.

 \begin{pathology} The optimal action-value function $Q^\star$ does not, by itself, specify the optimal policy $\pi^\star$.
 In particular, a policy $\pi$ satisfying $\pi(s)\in \arg\max_{a\in \mathcal{A}} Q^\star(s,a)$ for all $s\in \mathcal{S}$ may not be optimal. \end{pathology}